Mission, Vision and History

 The Nevada Rural Housing Authority’s mission is to promote, provide, and finance affordable housing opportunities for all rural Nevadans.

-The Nevada Rural Housing Authority opens doors so that every rural Nevadan has a home they can afford, which is the cornerstone for building healthy communities.
+The Nevada Rural Housing Authority opens doors so that every rural Nevadan has a home they can afford.

 Respect – We treat everyone with dignity and respect.